rocioalvarezvaras/lcWGS/README.md

 Script:
 ```
 #------Set relative path--------------------
-SAM=/home/ralvarezv/genome_aligned  #Directory of the .sam files
+SAM=/home/ralvarezv/genome_aligned  #Directory where the sam files are located (input)
 #------Command------------------------------
 cat list.txt | while read a
 do